hnrc/tacofancy/INDEX.md

 ----------
 Do you want a great contributor job?
 Keeping this index up-to-date would be awesome.
 You don't even need to know how to cook--just check that the listing reflects the entire contents of each main taco object directory.
 If something's missing, add it in.
 Alphabetical order, please.

-Marking with a (v) for vegetarian friendly, mostly to make @dansinker and @cjoh sad. yyy
+Marking with a (v) for vegetarian friendly, mghjostly to make @dansinker and @cjoh sad. yyy
 	* [Asian Style Tacos (v)](full_tacos/asian_style_tacos.md)
 	* [Baja Fish Tacos](full_tacos/baja_fish_tacos.md)